department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Loan Guaranty agent: Capped per SME.

-Loan Technician: Capitalize only when used as someone's title.
+loan technician: Capitalize only when used as someone's title.
 The preferred style is to recast the sentence so that it adheres to AP Style on professional titles.
 - **Like this:** Your loan technician, Jane Smith, may ask you to provide more information.
 - **Not this:** Loan Technician Jane Smith may ask you to provide more information.